sa1181405/pbchocolate-private-writeups/jellyctf/pwn/phase_coffee_2.md

 int coin_balance_after_purchase = coin_balance - total_cost;
 ```

-The `coin_balance_after_purchase` could underflow if `total_cost` is greater than `coin_balance.` In C, if you subtract a larger int from a smaller one, the result wraps around and becomes a very large positive number.
+The `coin_balance_after_purchase` could underflow if `total_cost` is greater than `coin_balance`.
+In C, if you subtract a larger int from a smaller one, the result wraps around and becomes a very large positive number.

 But, what exactly do we have to input so it can wrap around and become a very large positive number?
 Simply putting in the integer limit number from the first edition of this challenge won't work.